-Recently, I gave a keynote presentation at the European Conversion Summit in Germany, and I revealed the best-kept secret of conversion optimization: Not All Tests Win.
-Tweet this:
+Recently, I gave a keynote presentation at the European Conversion Summit in Germany, and I revealed the best-kept secret of conversion optimization: Not all tests win.

 Sadly, it’s true.